doveppp/linuxdo-checkin/README_en.md

 # LinuxDo Daily Check-in

 ## Project Description
-This project automates daily check-ins on the [LinuxDo](https://linux.do/) website.
-It uses Python and the Playwright automation library to simulate browser login and check-in activities.
+This project is designed to automatically log into the [LinuxDo](https://linux.do/) website and randomly read several posts.
+It utilizes Python in conjunction with the Playwright automation library to simulate browser login and post browsing activities.

 ## Features
 - Automatically logs into LinuxDo.
 - Completes daily check-ins.
+- Automatically browse posts.
 - Runs automatically in GitHub Actions.

 ## How to Use